White Sox vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- Over the past 10 games, the White Sox have been favored twice and split those games 1-1.
+- In three games as the favorite over the last 10 matchups, the White Sox have a record of 1-2.

-- When it comes to hitting the over, the White Sox and their opponents are 6-4-0 in their last 10 games with a total.
+- In their last 10 games with a total, the White Sox and their opponents have failed to hit the over three times.

-- In their last game with a spread, the White Sox covered the spread.
+- The White Sox covered in its most recent game with a spread.

 White Sox Betting Records & Stats

-- The White Sox have won 20 of the 36 games they were favored on the moneyline this season (55.6%).
+- The White Sox have a 20-17 record in games they were listed as the moneyline favorite (winning 54.1% of those games).

-- Chicago has gone 7-5 (winning 58.3% of its games) when playing as moneyline favorites of -150 or shorter.
+- Chicago has played as moneyline favorites of -190 or shorter in just two games this season, which it split 1-1.

-- The White Sox have an implied moneyline win probability of 60% in this game.
+- The implied moneyline probablility in this matchup gives the White Sox a 65.5% chance to win.

-- Chicago has played in 126 games with set over/under, and have combined with opponents to go over the total 57 times (57-63-6).
+- Chicago has played in 127 games with over/under set, and have combined with opponents to go over the total 58 times (58-63-6).

-- The White Sox have an 8-6-0 record against the spread this season (covering 57.1% of the time).
+- The White Sox have an 8-6-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!